Introduction to Web Testing Application

 Checking the content

-You can use the sitemap, help files or the search option on the website for user help.
-The sitemap should also include links to the other third-party websites.
+You can use the sitemap, help files, or the search option on the website for user help.
+The sitemap should also include links to other third-party websites.
 Check the links on the sitemap, and also check the onsite search option to find content pages that users are looking for.

 3. Interface training